 - Light microscopy: glomeruli appear enlarged and hypercellular (infiltration of monocytes and polymorphonuclear cells)

 - Immunofluorescent microscopy: granular deposits (IgG, IgM, C3 complement), which create a "lumpy-bumpy" appearance (starry sky pattern)

-- Electron microscopy: "humps" = subepithelial immune complexes (between epithelial cells and the glomerular basement membrane)
+- Electron microscopy: "humps" (subepithelial immune complexes between epithelial cells and the glomerular basement membrane)

 - Thin basement membrane disease